kingkururu/maze_3D/README.md

-## Raycast test application
+## Raycast maze

 This test game is made using my game template with SFML and C++.
 The makefile is set to download all the necessary stuff like homebrew, spdlog, and sfml.

-To compile and run, download the zip file from release. locate program through terminal via cd /User/ … (type in the path) cd maze_3D-1.0.3 make install brew install sfml@2 make test
+To compile and run, download the zip file from release. locate program through terminal via

+cd /User/ … (type in the path) cd 3Dquoridor make install (if this doesn't work, download homebrew, and then install sfml@2, spdlog, fmt, and yaml-cpp seperately) make test

 설정 -> 개인정보 보호 및 보안